silverGraphik/100-days-of-code/log.md

 Understand the logic of the people who decide to build js like that will make me more efficient in my own understanding of this langage... i think ;)
 ***

+***

+#### Day 7: August 08, 2018

+#### **Today's Progress**: Continue my reading on the Js doc find on w3school.

+**Thoughts:** the documentation on w3school is nice, easy and complete its a nice way to to know more about method and other js staff and for understand the logic of the lagngage ( i still not understnad this logic) still have 93 more days to cover i can't wait to see my improvement and i think around every 20 days of challenge i will build an challenge to check my current skills and share it on codepen and other social network.
+***

 <!--#### **Link to work:** [Calculator App](http://www.example.com)-->